nakamarusun/moneypoly/README.md

 Fill up the values in the file with accordance to the comments

-Run the master instance
+Run the master through node

 ```bash
 node run start
 ```

-##### Run both worker and master instances:
+#### c.
+Run both worker and master instances:
-Do both `Run worker instance` and `Run master instance` above with the same order.
+Do both `a.
+Run worker instance` and `b.
+Run master instance` in order.

 # Scripts
 - npm test: Run Jest tests on scripts